DikshaJoshi5639/JARVIS/README.md

 It can do a lot of cool things, some of them being:

 Greet user
-Tell current time and date
+1.Tell current time and date.
-Launch applications/softwares
+2.Launch applications/softwares
 Open any website
 Tells about weather of any city
 Plays music